Importance and impact of exercise

 - A study from Lawrence Berkeley National Laboratory in 2008 suggests that the weight gained during an exercise break can be tough to shed when exercise is resumed later.

-- After experimenting over 17000 men and women, Doctors in the study have noticed that people who resumed after a break from their fitness regime later gained weight and then losing those pounds became an uphill battle for them.
+- After experimenting with over 17000 men and women, Doctors in the study have noticed that people who resumed after a break from their fitness regime later gained weight, and then losing those pounds became an uphill battle for them.

 - So, if you still want a little time off from the routine, try not to break it completely but at least walk every day.